btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 lrwxrwxrwx 1 btoll btoll 0 Aug  9 17:52 net -> net:[4026532008]
 ```

-Next, we demonstrate on the host that PID 1 (`systemd`) indeed has the same `net` namespace, which the containing process inherited through its parent.
+Next, we demonstrate on the host that PID 1 (`systemd` on my Debian `bullseye` distro) indeed has the same `net` namespace, which the containing process inherited through its parent.

 ```bash
 # On the host, where PID 1 is `systemd`.